 This whimsical Tim Burton film transports you to a world where all your wildest candy dreams can become a reality.
 You can even make this film a double feature and watch it back-to-back with the original 1964 film, Willy Wonka, and the Chocolate Factory.

-To continue this unit study, check out Charlie and the Chocolate Factory Movie Study.
+To continue learning, check out the 2005 remake with Johnny Depp in Charlie and the Chocolate Factory Movie Study.

 Notable dishes: The chocolate river—need we say more?